 CLICK HERE to watch the YouTube video.

-#1 – Chair Arch
+1. Chair Arch

-We are working on loosening up the midback area and bringing the shoulders back.
-We are fighting and counteracting the rounded shoulders.
-Alix places her fingertips on the head, elbows to the side and then she is arching over the end of the chair.
+This exercise works on loosening up the midback area and bringing the shoulders back, fighting and counteracting the rounded shoulders.
+Place your fingertips on your head with your elbows to the sides, and then arch over the top of the chair.

-#2 – Chin Tucks
+2. Chin Tucks

-You are sitting in a nice upright position then you will bring the chin back.
-You are looking at a light stretch in the back of the head and neck area.
-You don’t want to go crazy with this one because you might irritate the tissues which can lead to headaches and neck pain.
+Sit in a nice upright position and bring your chin back slowly.
+Look for a light stretch in the back of the head and neck area.
+You don’t want to go crazy with this one because you might irritate the tissues, leading to headaches and neck pain.

-#3 – No Money with Tubing Exercise
+3. No Money With Tubing Exercise

-No Money with Tubing Exercise
+No Money With Tubing Exercise